demidenm/hcpya_preprocess/scripts/taskevents/README.md

 pip install awscli
 ```

+After installing the AWS Client, run the below to configure your HCP credentials.
+(Note: Profile specification is recommended if you have different credentials).

+The configuration step will ask for:

+1. An Access Key for HCP
+2. A Secret Key for HCP

-After install the AWS Client, run the below to configure your HCP credentials.
-(Note: I specify the profile here just in case you have different credentials).
-The configurations step will ask for (1) Access Key and (2) secret key for HCP.
-To obtain these, you will need to login to your setup [HCP account](https://db.humanconnectome.org/app/template/Login.vm).
-Once logged in, within the *WU-Minn HCP Data - 1200 Subjects* section, click on **Amazon S3 Access Enabled**.
-Here, you can create and copy and pase your (1) Access Key ID and (2) Secret Access key.
-You ID will always be available but the secret key will not, so store the latter as needed.
-You can always recreate it if you have forgotten yours.
+To obtain these, login to your [HCP account](https://db.humanconnectome.org/app/template/Login.vm).
+Once logged in, within the *WU-Minn HCP Data - 1200 Subjects* section, look for **Amazon S3 Access**.
+Here, you can create and copy your (1) Access Key ID and (2) Secret Access key.
+Your ID will always be available but the secret key will not, so store it securely.
+You can always recreate it if needed.

 ```bash
 aws configure --profile hcp
 ```

-Once you have the configuration setup, you should double check your profile in your credentials and configation file:
+Once configured, verify your profile in your credentials and configuration files:

 ```bash
 # configuration